daphsta/daphsta.github.com/_posts/2015-01-25-interactors-to-organise-business-logic.markdown

   end
 end
 ```
 In the example above, the organizer `AssociateSalesRepToClient` defines the process of creating a Client.
-The task of creating a Client record requires a sales rep id the be retrieved and saved in a Client record.
-This example may be contrived, but it would be sufficient demonstrate the concept of organizers.
+The task of creating a Client record requires a sales rep id to be retrieved and saved in a Client record.
+This example may be contrived, but it would be sufficient to demonstrate the concept of organizers.

+The create will run `AssociateSalesRepToClient` *Interactor* whereby `user_id` is a key in the params.
+The `FindSalesRep` *Interactor* will run and that would set `sales_rep_id` into the context to be passed onto `CreateClient` *Interactor*.
+The Client would then be created and save if all runs well.
+If `FindSalesRep` runs into an error(user id not found), `CreateClient` *Interactor* will not be run and the context will be failed.
+The controller will receive a false `context.success?` which would proceed to render the error message.

+####Conclusion

+*Interactors* are a nice way to reuse operations and explicitly specifying a sequence of actions in order to execute business logic.
+It also provides a way to bubble back errors when they occur in any of the operation.
+If in any case the error needs to rollback an operation, a rollback method can be specified in the *Interactor*.
+This serves as an option (compared to service objects and use cases) to trim down the controllers by moving business logic out of it.